-The Health-Related industry within Greater Louisville has a tremendous economic impact and critical service role within our region.
-It is imperative that these agencies, as well as their workforce and patients, can operate in a safe environment.
-To this end, GLI and the Renewal Task Force have engaged with industry leaders to identify and recommend the below operational standards and best practices for your administrations to consider as formal policy is developed.

-\Please note this guidance is to build on the already established best practices and requirements available that address specific health and safety concerns related to the spread of COVID-19.
-We also strongly advise close coordination among the various licensure boards and credentialing agencies for aligned implementation of guidance and standards.
+The hospitality industry and civic assets within Greater Louisville have a tremendous impact on both the economy and our region's quality of life.
+It is imperative that these businesses and their workforce can operate in a safe and effective manner.
+To this end, GLI and the Renewal Task Force have engaged with industry leaders to identify and recommend the below operational standards and best practices for your administrations to consider as formal policy is developed. \Please note this guidance is to build on the already established best practices and requirements available that address specific health and safety concerns related to the spread of COVID-19.